jovangolic/Project-Bank/README.md

 # Project-Bank
 ## Overview

-This is backend part of Bank.
+This is only a backend part of Bank.

 ## Features

 - User authentication and authorization (registration, login, logout)
+- Creating Account
+- Creating a Pin
+- Cash deposit
+- Cash withdrawal
+- Fund transfer

  ### Backend